concourse/concourse/CONTRIBUTING.md

 directly to your bosh-lite, which requires a couple of things:

 - Commit all of the changes directly to the submodules (just don't push them)
-- Upload a [Garden runC](https://github.com/cloudfoundry/garden-runc-release) to your BOSH Lite, which you can grab from [the Concourse GitHub releases](https://github.com/concourse/concourse/releases)
+- Upload a [Garden-runC release](https://github.com/cloudfoundry/garden-runc-release) to your BOSH Lite, which you can grab from [the Concourse GitHub releases](https://github.com/concourse/concourse/releases)
 - Upload the latest BOSH lite stemcell from [bosh.io](http://bosh.io/stemcells/bosh-warden-boshlite-ubuntu-trusty-go_agent)

 Then, from the root of the `concourse` repository, run: